Pencak silat: Stances and steps

 Students begin by learning basic body stances and steps.
-Steps or dancing sweep fanlangkah are ways of moving the feet from one point to another during a fight.
+Steps or dancing sweep fan (langkah) are ways of moving the feet from one point to another during a fight.
 Pencak silat has several basic steps, known as langkah 8 penjuru or "eight directions of steps".
 Traditional music is often used as a signal to change body position when practicing langkah.

 Langkah are taught in conjunction with preset stances, meant to provide a foundation from which to defend oneself or to launch attacks.
 The most basic stance is the horse stance (kekuda or kuda-kuda), which provides stability and firm body position by strengthening the quads.
 Other stances may train the feet, legs, thighs, glutes and back.
 Other essential stances are the middle stance, the side stance, and the forward stance.
 The crawling tiger stance, in which the body is kept low in a ground-hugging position, is most common in Minang silek.
 Stances are essentially a combination of langkah, body posture, and movement.
 Through their correct application, the practitioner will be able to attack or defend whether standing, crouching, or sitting down, and alternate smoothly from one position to another.
 When the student has become familiar with stances and langkah, all are combined in forms or jurus.